Phunshy/Sales-Performance-Analysis-for-a-Retail-Store/README.md

 - calculate metrics such as average sales per product and total revenue by region
 - create other interesting reports such as:
   - Unit sold by region;
-  - Average sales per region
+  - Average sales per region;
+  - Top selling product;
+  - Units soldby product.